 Results and other benefits: In the pilot, the average final grade increased by almost 8 points; the standard deviation in grades went down dramatically so that the instructor felt students were experiencing similar gains in learning and fewer students were left behind.
 Surveys of students emphasized their overwhelming enthusiasm for the small group meetings and how collaborating with their classmates led to learning communities beyond that particular class.

-Dr. Larson’s project has led to two presentations with the Northeast Modern Language Association and one publication co-authored with Dan Reardon, S&T assistant professor of English and technical writing, in the Journal of Student Success in Writing.
+Larson’s project has led to two presentations with the Northeast Modern Language Association and one publication co-authored with Dan Reardon, S&T assistant professor of English and technical writing, in the Journal of Student Success in Writing.
 For a full report on the project, go to the Larson mini-grant report.

 Evaluation of Section Properties App for Mechanics of Materials